 Nicholas is the beloved saint of Andrey Bykov.
 Bykov did not shy away from honoring his own religious traditions even as he honored an ecumenical gathering of world religious leaders.
 I came to understand that it was in that very willingness to display the full complex of influences on his life that made this event in Zug so unique and so effective.
 He is a businessman, a religious man, comfortable in diplomatic circles, a lover of great music and fine food, an intellectual, and concerned about the future of the world.
 It was all of these things together that led him to be moved by the example of Yehudi Menuhin and which inspired his bold and generous work with Demiurgus Peace International.
 Those in attendance that Saturday in October in Zug will long remember and reflect on the events of that evening.
 Can they, in their own way, rise to such a gesture for the good of the earth, our common home?

 I have my own cherished memory from that evening.
 As I was waiting at the front of the auditorium to help Desmond Tutu off stage and to find him transportation back to his hotel, Mikhail Gorbachev strode across the auditorium towards me.
-To my surprise he gave me a big bear hug, a kiss on both cheeks, then took by hands in his and wished me, “Good luck for your work.”
-Though Gorbachev is not an English speaker, Alexander Bessmertnykh had shared the content of our luncheon discussion.
-Gorbachev recognized the vitality of Schumacher’s ideas to renew economies and rebuild communities while still maintaining cultural integrity of place.
-His good wishes were a recognition and affirmation of my commitment to this work.
+To my surprise he gave me a big bear hug, three kisses on the cheeks (Russian style), then took my hands in his and wished me, “Good luck for your work.”

 My deep thanks to all of those who have supported the Schumacher Center these past twenty-two years.
 Much has been accomplished.
 It is only a beginning.
 There is much work ahead for all people of good will.